 Prevention of sexual harassment

-FM MU applies the basic principles in dealing with sexual harassment cases, which are available assistance, protection of the victim, avoidance of bias and maintaining objectivity and confidentiality.
+Faculty of Medicine MU applies the basic principles in dealing with sexual harassment cases, which are available assistance, protection of the victim, avoidance of bias and maintaining objectivity and confidentiality.
 Counselling is provided to victims, witnesses and accused of sexual harassment.
 Any activity with sexual overtones without the other person's consent is unacceptable.
 The Faculty of Medicine fosters an environment where it is a commonplace to define oneself against such activity and behaviour.

 Sexual harassment